 The author’s previous book, The Recurrent Green Universe of John Fowles, was the first to consider the work of one of the most widely popular post-war English writers, John Fowles, from the perspective of ecocriticism.
 To order the book go to Amazon.

 Wilson is currently at work on a one volume cultural history of personal rewilding.
 This book will examine modern English literature and Western cultural history through the lens of the evolutionary science of human health.
-The author has a PhD in Literature and Environment and is an Honorary Research Fellow at the University of Western Australia.
+The author has a PhD in Literature and Environment from the University of Western Australia.

 For the expanded ‘about me’ section of this site read on…